dzhelezov/ipfs-docs-v2/docs/concepts/ipns.md

 The InterPlanetary Name System (IPNS) is a system for creating and updating mutable links to IPFS content.
 Since objects in IPFS are [content addressed](/concepts/content-addressing/), an object's address changes every time an object's content changes.
 That’s useful for a variety of things, but it makes it hard to get the latest version of something.
 For example, a website location like `https://gateway.ipfs.io/ipfs/QmVMxjouRQCA2QykL5Rc77DvjfaX6m8NL6RyHXRTaZ9iya/` is going to be changed every time the website is updated.
 Another major UX issue is that dealing with raw IPFS hashes is, well, slightly inconvenient for humans.

-IPNS provides a transport-agnostic and self-certifying way to resolve a name to the most recent content published by the owner of the name.
+IPNS provides a transport-agnostic and self-certifying way to resolve a name to the most recent content published by the owner of the.
 This is similar to the role DNS is playing in the network-centeric world by resolving hostnames to the actual IP addresses.

 # IPNS in action